hasakie

 Graduate Advisor for M.A.
 Emphasis in Classical Archaeology

-Her multi-faceted approach to the technology of ancient Greek craft production includes five interconnected projects: a) the Digital Humanities project The WebAtlas of Ceramic Kilns in Ancient Greece; b) the Experimental Archaeology open-air lab, Ancient Greek Pyrotechnology; c) the Energetics of Potters and Painters in Ancient Greece to reconstruct the ancient timetables of forming and decorating ancient Greek ceramics; d) the SNAP: Social Networks of Athenian Potters, a collaborative project supported by the NEH Digital Humanities Advancement Grant; and e) the Potters' Quarters in Transition, Moknine, an ethnoarchaeological project of spatial organization in Tunisian pottery industries.
+Research: Her multi-faceted approach to the technology and operation of ancient Greek craft communities includes five interconnected projects: a) the Digital Humanities project, The WebAtlas of Ceramic Kilns in Ancient Greece; b) the Experimental Archaeology open-air labThe Ancient Greek Pyrotechnology; c) The Energetics of Potters and Painters in Ancient Greece to reconstruct the ancient timetables of forming and decorating ancient Greek ceramics; d) The Potters' Quarters in Transition, Moknine, an ethnoarchaeological project of spatial organization in Tunisian pottery industries; and e) SNAP: Social Networks of Athenian Potters, a collaborative project on Social Network Analysis, supported by the NEH Digital Humanities Advancement Grant.

 She has authored or co-edited three peer-reviewed books: a monograph on Potters at Work at Ancient Corinth: Industry, Religion, and the Penteskouphia Pinakes.
-She has co-edited the Reconstructing Scales of Production in the Ancient Greek World with M. Bentz (University of Bonn, Germany) and is currently finishing the volume Technology, Crafting, and Artisanal Networks in the Greek and Roman World with D. Elia and M.Serino (University of Turin, Italy).
+She has co-edited the Reconstructing Scales of Production in the Ancient Greek World with M. Bentz (University of Bonn, Germany) and more recently a second volume on Technology, Crafting, and Artisanal Networks in the Greek and Roman World with D. Elia and M. Serino (University of Turin, Italy).
 Her interdisciplinary, often collaborative, scholarship has appeared in Journal of Historical Network Research, Interdiscilinaria Archaeologica (Natural Sciences in Archaeology), and Tree-Ring Research.
-Hasaki has received funding for her research from leading institutions, including the Archaeological Institute of America, the American School of Classical Studies at Athens, Harvard's Loeb Classical Library Foundation, and the Samuel H. Kress Foundation.
+She has worked closely with modern artists to highlight ancient practices, including Alan LeQuire’s Athena Parthenos and the Nashville Parthenon.
+Hasaki's research has been funded from leading institutions, including the National Endowment for Humanities, Archaeological Institute of America, the American School of Classical Studies at Athens, Harvard's Loeb Classical Library Foundation, and the Samuel H. Kress Foundation.
 She has held advanced fellowships at Harvard's Center for Hellenic Studies and at the National Gallery of Art, Center for Advanced Study in the Visual Arts (CASVA).
-She regularly serves as a reviewer for major granting institutions and academic publishers.
+Her research presentations often co-authored with graduate students and early career scholars have been recognized with conference awards.

 Teaching: Her teaching covers a wide array of undergraduate and graduate courses on Greek Art and Archaeology, Health and Medicine, Technology and Labor, and Experimental Archaeology.
-She has been recognized with the University of Arizona's Excellence in Graduate Teaching and Mentoring Award for her outstanding commitment to the graduate programs in her units and in European graduate programs in Archaeology.
+She has created several new courses with extensive cross-listing across majors and colleges.
+She has been recognized with the University of Arizona's Excellence in Graduate Teaching and Mentoring Award for her outstanding commitment to the graduate students on campus and internationally.
 Previously she was second-place winner for the Graduate and Professional Student Council Outstanding Faculty Award and received an Honorable Mention for the Five Star Teaching Award.
-She has recently completed the supervision of a European Commission Marie Sklodowska-Curie Global Post-Doctoral Fellowship project A.G.A.T.H.O.C.L.E.S.
-She has served as Undergraduate Advisor for Classics and Director of Undergraduate Studies for Anthropology with a focus on student advising, curricular development, major recruitment, and student recognition through college and campus awards.
-Currently, Hasaki serves as the Graduate Advisor for the MA Emphasis in Classical Archaeology and as an Honors Liaison for the School of Anthropology.
-She is an Honors Professor of First-Year colloquia, faculty supervisor of Spirit of Inquiry Grants, nominator for Pillar of Excellence Awards, Flinn Scholars Mentor, and Fulbright Scholarships Interview panelist.
-Her Health and Medicine course is part of the BA degree in Medicine, and the Health and Human Values Honors Concentration.
-She is the founding director of Arizona in the Aegean Study Abroad Program and has taught at Arizona in Orvieto Program
+She is an Honors Professor of First-Year colloquia, faculty supervisor of Spirit of Inquiry Grants, nominator for Pillar of Excellence Awards, a Flinn Scholars Mentor, and Fulbright Scholarships Interview panelist.

 Selected Publications